Riick370/QueueStats2015/README.md

 Goto Settings>PHPAGI Config> under Asterisk API settings Choose Manager: queuestats.
 Submit changes.

-Put files in /var/www/html/ into a folder like queuestats
+Browse CentOS to /var/www/html/.
+Create a folder called queuestats (or whatever you would like) and drop in index.php

-Browse to http://freepbxip/queuestats/ and there it is!
+Browse to http://FreePBXip/queuestats/ and there it is!

 NOTE: Queue members must be dymamic.
 In your queue settings make sure to set reset queue stats nightly/weekly.
+It's basic PHP very easy to customize to your cosmetic likings.